Former Kansas teacher charged in second child sex crime case

-MCLOUGH, Kan.
+MCLOUTH, Kan.
 (AP) - A former northeast Kansas high school science teacher has been charged in a second child sex crime case.

 The Lawrence Journal-World reports that after the initial case was filed in May, Anthony Kuckelman was charged in a second case involving a different student with electronic solicitation of a minor, attempted unlawful sexual relations and promoting obscenity to minors.